 What you put in your dog will affect what comes out of them.
 Dogs with persistent tear staining will benefit from a higher-quality diet.
 Less processed and more natural foods lead to better digestion and nutrient absorption.

-Raw diets are a great example of a natural and highly digestible dog food diet that will improve eye health, help your dog better break down and utilize nutrients, and boost the immune system to fight off bacteria that contributes to eye infections in dogs.
+Raw diets are a great example of a natural and highly digestible dog food diet that will improve eye health, help your dog better break down and utilize nutrients, and boost the immune system to fight off bacteria contributing to eye infections in dogs.

 Minerals in Drinking Water

 Air pollutants can affect more than just your pet's eyes.
-Smoke and other irritants can have an impact on your pet's overall skin and coat health and respiratory health, so make sure you provide your dog with a clean and safe environment coat.
+Smoke and other irritants can impact your pet's overall skin and coat health and respiratory health, so ensure you provide your dog with a clean and safe environment coat.

 If you live in a particularly windy city, you may find your dog's tear stains are worse after spending time outside.
-Strong winds can force tear production, and the wind can blow small pieces of debris and bacteria that irritate your dog's eyes.
+Strong winds can force tear production, and the wind can blow small debris and bacteria, irritating your dog's eyes.

-You can't change the weather, of course, but you can try to minimize the effect it has on your dog by reducing exposure to heavy winds.
-Stick to areas that offer cover from the wind, consider getting dog goggles, and make sure you check and clean their eyes when you come in.
+You can't change the weather, of course, but you can try to minimize its effect on your dog by reducing exposure to heavy winds.
+Stick to areas that offer cover from the wind, consider getting dog goggles, and check and clean their eyes when you come in.

-If you suspect some dirt to debris is causing your dog's eye irritation, try a dog eyewash, like Vet Worthy.
+If you suspect some dirt to debris is causing your dog's eye irritation, try a dog eyewash.
 This solution will flush out the eyes and remove irritants like dirt.
-Short term, your dog will feel better; long term, it will prevent tear staining that would have been the result of the irritation in the eye.
+Short term, your dog will feel better; long term, it will prevent tear staining that would have resulted from eye irritation.

 How to Remove Dog Tear Stains

-Well, as you already know that there are several reasons behind the dog tear stains and effective ways to eliminate the root causes, next you need to get rid of these stains.
-But remember, if there are serious issues with your pup's eyes such as red and goopy eyes, an infection, or an excessive discharge, you should get it treated by the vet first.
+There are several reasons behind dog tear stains, but the best ways to get rid of tear stains are usually universally effective.
+But remember, if there are serious issues with your pup's eyes, such as red and goopy dog eyes, an infection, or an excessive discharge, you should get it treated by the vet first.